oschrenk/plan.swift/Docs/Sketchybar.md

 macOS protects files in `~/Library/` from potential malicious access.

-You can give `plan` access, by opening "System Settings > Privacy & Security > Full Disk Access", Click on the "+" icon, and navigate to `/opt/homebrew/bin/plan` (Cmd+Shift+G in the Finder let's you navigate more directly by typing)
+You can give `plan` access, by opening "System Settings > Privacy & Security > Full Disk Access", Click on the "+" icon, and navigate to `/opt/homebrew/bin/plan` (Cmd+Shift+G in the Finder lets you navigate more directly by typing)

 This is different from the access to the actual "Calendar" app. macOS will actually prompt you for that.